Between Lake and Peaks

 Autumn: Golden larch forests reflect in the lake, while crisp air brings crystal-clear long-distance views.

-Winter: On particularly cold years, the lake freezes over, and the surrounding slopes transform into a wonderland for skiing, sledding, and snowy hikes.
+Winter: In particularly cold winters, the lake may freeze over, and the surrounding slopes transform into a wonderland for skiing, sledding, and snowy hikes.

-This seamless blend of water, mountains, and nature makes Zell am See a year-round destination for outdoor activities – often just a few minutes’ walk from the town center.
+This harmonious combination of water, mountains and nature makes Zell am See a place where you can be active outdoors all year round – and often just a few minutes’ walk from the center.

 Tourism & Leisure